Top Tips: Winning on-pack promotions

 3. Buy in bulk

 Now, this can be controversial – it’s the type of behaviour that gives compers a bad reputation!
 Personally, I will happily buy in bulk if it’s a product with a long shelf life or that I can distribute amongst family and friends (which isn’t easy with codes inside wrappers or under ringpulls!).
 Plenty kitchen roll or Velvet toilet roll promotions are a great example.
 I won’t buy too much ice cream or chocolate, although I know many compers who have bought hundreds of Magnums in the past – and their reward was thousands of pounds of prizes!
 Buy as much as you can without feeling guilty: £25 spent on Aeros might seem crazy but if you win an iPad as a result then it’s worth it – and don’t forget, you have the chocolate too!
-Check at www.mysupermarket.co.uk to see where the promotional products are cheapest – or find someone with a Cash & Carry card.
-Be sure to check cashback apps like GreenJinn and CheckoutSmart to see if they’re offering discounts on promotional products too!
+If you know someone with a Cash & Carry card, see if you can borrow it to buy in bulk.
+Be sure to check cashback apps to see if they’re offering discounts on promotional products too!

 4. Be an early bird